 Continuing Education Credit Information

-This seminar is open to the public.
-It offers 7.0 PDHs to professional engineers in most states.
+This seminar is open to the public and offers 6.5 continuing education hours to professional engineers and architects in Virginia.
 Educators and courses are not subject to preapproval in Virginia.

 |Online Tuition (pre-registration):